tmplcl/blog/myblog/content/post/first-post/index.md

 image = "rack.jpg"
 +++

 In this blog post I will show you how you can easily deploy containers to AWS ECS.
+You can check out the code used in this blog post [on GitHub](https://github.com/tmplcl/Spring-Boot-ECS-Fargate).

 ECS is a container plattform on AWS that can run containers either using standard EC2 Instances or as a managed service using Fargate.
-Compared to something like Kubernetes you can get started very quickly on ECS.
+Compared to something like Kubernetes you can get up and running very quickly on ECS.

+## Building the Spring Boot application

 To start of we do need to build a container that can serve HTTP traffic.
-In this example I use a small spring boot application, but you can use every other framework and programming language as well.
+For this example I use a small Spring Boot application, but you can use every other HTTP backend as well.

-Our spring application will serve some simple hello world text on the `HOST:PORT/hello` path.
-Spring serves HTTP content per default on port 8080.
+Our application will serve some simple hello world text on the `HOST:PORT/hello` path:

 ```java